Ecological Group Warns Earth's Resources Are Being Used Up

 According to the GFN, “The Aug.
 1 date declared this year means that, for the final five months of the year, mankind is overdrawing natural resources.
 Framed another way, it would take 1.7 Earths to supply the resources needed to feed, clothe and sustain Earth’s 7.6 billion people for a year.”

-The GFN has also calculated that the United States has an average consumption of 8.4 hectares per person, while the average biocapacity is only 3.6 hectares for each individual, adding that the U.S. uses up all of its natural resources by March 15.
+The GFN has also calculated that the United States has an average consumption of 8.4 hectares per person, while the average biocapacity is only 3.6 hectares for each individual, adding that the U.S. will use up all of its natural resources by March 15.
 Other nations and continents, however, have a reserve of resources.

 Suriname, for example, “has a biocapacity of 97 hectares per person, but each of its 496,000 inhabitants only uses 2.7 hectares, on average, annually.
 So the tiny nation produces a large 94.6 hectares of reserve.”
 Suriname, however, is still plagued by excess carbon dioxide production.